Welcome to today's edition of the Rush 24-7 podcast.

 What's the ideology that drives President Obama to release people like this back into American society?

-And we'll tackle that, because it's the same ideology that gives us this convoluted view of what's happening in Nigeria, how we're to blame for it, Christian governments to blame for it.
+And we'll tackle that because it's the same ideology that gives us this convoluted view of what's happening in Nigeria, how we're to blame for it, Christian government's to blame for it.

-The military Islamists are not to blame.
+The militant Islamists are not to blame.

-They're merely oppressed victims of uh far-reaching tyranny that causes them to live in poverty, and we must understand their rage.
+They're merely oppressed victims of far-reaching tyranny that causes them to live in poverty, and we must understand their rage.

-What would you do if people treated you this way is the way they look at it?
+What would you do if people treated you this way, is the way they look at it.

 So we'll be back.

-Let's go back to the uh archives of audio soundbites, March 18th, 2014 at the State Department, Secretary of State John Kerry at a town hall meeting with university students from around the fruited plain.
+Secretary of State John Kerry had a town hall meeting with university students from around the fruited plain.

 Can you outline some of the principles that the administration is ready to apply to aid to countries like Uganda that have passed anti-LGBT legislation?

-I talked personally to President Museveni just a few weeks ago, and uh he committed to meet with uh some of our experts so that we could engage him in a dialogue as to why what he did could not be based on any kind of science or fact, which is what he was alleging.
+I talked personally to President Museveni just a few weeks ago, and he committed to meet with some of our experts so that we could engage him in a dialogue as to why what he did could not be based on any kind of science or fact, which is what he was alleging.

 That's a sort of tailored approach to that particular place, and maybe we can reach a point of reconsideration.

-That's that's that's what we're gonna do.
+That's what we're going to do.

 That's a sort of tailored approach to that particular place.

-Now, at the time, folks, I forget what it was, but I remember the the real reason we played this soundbite back on March 18th is that there was some really bad stuff going on in the world somewhere, and this is what was on Kerry's mind.
+Now, at the time, folks, I forget what it was, but I remember the real reason we played this soundbite back on March 18th is that there was some really bad stuff going on in the world somewhere.

-It might have been something going on in the Middle East, uh, Some real violence, real international bad stuff was going on, and this is what was on Kerry's mind, was what they were doing in Uganda.
+It might have been something going on in the Middle East, some real violence, real international bad stuff was going on.

-He committed to meet with some of our experts so that we can engage him in a dialogue as to why what he did couldn't be based on any kind of science or fact, which is what he was alleging.
+He committed to meet with some of our experts so that we could engage him in a dialogue as to why what he did couldn't be based on any kind of science or fact, which is what he was alleging.

 So we're going to get this guy's mind right or else.